Ginger421/textEditor-19/README.md

 ## Description
-This is a single page application text editor.
-The application is designed to allow developers to use a text editor both online and offline.
+This is a single page application that functions as a text editor. textEditor-19 is a Progressive Web Application.
+This means several things: 1) The application can be installed so users can use it both online and offline.
+2) textEditor-19 has the look and feel of a mobile app while running on a web browser and is responsive on smaller screens.
+3) The application generates a Manifest file in JSON format that includes information about the app like the name, icons and background color.

 ##Deployed App